gmgeo/osmic/tools/export.md

 * `subdirs` - specify whether the icons will be kept in their subdirectories or are exported all in the same directory, if not specified it defaults to `true` (meaning icons are kept in their subdirectories)

+* `size_filter` - specify the size version (e.g. 14 for all icon-id-14.svg) which should be included in the output - all other sizes are left out, if not specified no filter is applied (for font output there is a default filter of 14 active)

 * `global_style` - a list of global styles such as padding, halo, fill colour etc. for each icon, the following parameters are sub-elements of `global_style` or an icon id element e.g. `hunting-stand`.

   * `padding` - specify the number of pixels of space between the icon shape and canvas border, the icon stays centred all the time, only values > 0 are allowed, defaults to `0`